Leopold Z. Sher

 Mr. Sher is active in the New Orleans community, currently serving as a board member of the Arts Council of New Orleans and the New Orleans Opera Association, where he served as Secretary from 2015-2017.

-- Best Lawyers in America since 2006 with special designations, during 2020 or a prior year, in Administrative / Regulatory Law, Banking and Finance Law, Commercial Litigation, Corporate Compliance Law, Corporate Governance Law, Corporate Law, Eminent Domain and Condemnation Law, Equipment Finance Law, Financial Services Regulation Law, Franchise Law, Land Use and Zoning Law, Litigation - Banking and Finance, Litigation - Land Use and Zoning, Litigation – Municipal, Litigation - Real Estate, Mortgage Banking Foreclosure Law, Municipal Law, Non-Profit / Charities Law, Project Finance Law, Real Estate Law and Securitization and Structured Finance Law, 2006-2020
+- Best Lawyers in America since 2006 with special designations, during 2023 or a prior year, in Administrative / Regulatory Law, Banking and Finance Law, Commercial Finance Law, Commercial Litigation, Corporate Compliance Law, Corporate Governance Law, Corporate Law, Eminent Domain and Condemnation Law, Equipment Finance Law, Financial Services Regulation Law, Franchise Law, Land Use and Zoning Law, Litigation – Banking and Finance, Litigation – Land Use and Zoning, Litigation – Municipal, Litigation – Real Estate, Mortgage Banking Foreclosure Law, Municipal Law, Nonprofit / Charities Law, Project Finance Law, Real Estate Law and Securitization, Structured Finance Law and Project Finance Law, 2006-2023

-- Lawdragon 500 named Mr. Sher one of its Leading Lawyers in America, 2007-2018 and one of its Top Managing Partners You Need to Know for 2008.
-Lawdragon also named Mr. Sher a Lawdragon Legend, 2016.
+- Lawdragon 500 named Mr. Sher one of its Leading Lawyers in America, 2007-2021 and one of its Top Managing Partners You Need to Know for 2008.
+Lawdragon named Mr. Sher a Lawdragon Legend in 2016, and in 2021, he was inducted to the Lawdragon 500 Hall of Fame.
+Lawdragon’s 500 Leading Litigators in America member for 2024.

 - Albert Nelson Marquis Lifetime Achievement Award, 2017

-- Nation’s Top One Percent, National Association of Distinguished Counsel
+- Nation’s Top One Percent, National Association of Distinguished Counsel, 2016

 - Who’s Who Legal Real Estate Directory – Leading Real Estate Lawyer, 2015

-- New Orleans City Business has awarded Mr. Sher the first annual Leadership in Law Award for 2005, as one of the top 50 Lawyers in New Orleans
+- New Orleans City Business has awarded Mr. Sher the first annual Leadership in Law Award for 2005, as one of the top 50 Lawyers in New Orleans, 2005

 Classes & Seminars